-Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
+Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
 How did it impact your attitude and your behavior?

-What if we could shape a world that makes room for different perspectives?
-Where you acknowledge others' points of view, and yours are also included by others?
+What if we could shape a world that makes room for different perspectives, where people acknowledge others' points of view?